AdwaitKulkarni58/C-Projects/README.md

 # C-Projects
-A repository containing programs written in the C language
+A repository containing programs written in the C programming language.